 23. Coroner’s consent to removal of tissue required in some cases

-(1) If the designated officer for a hospital has reason to believe that the death of a person is or may be a reportable death, the designated officer shall not, under and in accordance with section 22, authorize the removal of tissue from the body of the deceased person unless the coroner has given his consent to the removal.
+(1) If the designated officer for a hospital has reason to believe that the death of a person is or may be a reportable death, the designated officer shall not, under and in accordance with section 22, authorise the removal of tissue from the body of the deceased person unless the coroner has given his consent to the removal.

 (2) A coroner may give a direction either before or after the death of a person that his consent to the removal of tissue from the body of the person after the death of the person is not required and, in that event, subsection (1) does not apply to or in relation to the removal of tissue from the body of the person.